SGSA policies and procedures

 We are committed to providing a courteous and helpful service at all times.
-Every year we shall publish details of our performance in our Annual Report.
+Every year we shall publish details of our performance in our Annual Report and Accounts.
 This will be sent to all the clubs, local authorities and other bodies with whom we deal, and to anybody else on request, without charge.

 These details shall include: